Sunnyyvaj/osticket-prereqs/README.md

   Follow these steps one by one after we are done downloading MYSQL.
 We need to create our new password.
 In this case for our training VM make up a password and write it down if need be, after that is done hit the excute button and let it run.
-But don't make it a dail habit in real life.
+But don't make it a daily habit in real life.

   ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/8d386e6c-c035-4d06-8982-00a170cac301)
   ![image](https://github.com/Sunnyyvaj/osticket-prereqs/assets/165757391/d46ed7d2-8f3e-4516-bd11-9e30b59063c5)